 When you’re diagnosed with a concussion, your doctor will likely suggest rest as the best form of recovery.

-Although that may be true, a healthy diet plays an important role in speeding up the recovery period and improving your overall health.
+Although that may be true, a healthy diet also plays an important role in speeding up the recovery period.

 When you suffer from a concussion, your brain gets moved around and pressed against the inside of your skull, which results in bruising and tearing of nerve tissues.
 The balance of chemicals in your brain gets altered, impairing nerve cell function.

 All this damage can cause magnesium and zinc levels to drop, inducing headaches, dizziness, and cognitive problems.

 So how does a healthy diet play a role in concussion recovery?

 Incorporating foods that are rich in magnesium, zinc, and antioxidants will replenish your brain of its missing nutrients, helping counter the effects of a concussion.

 What Are The Best Foods For Concussion Recovery?